eliz-is-newb/phase-3-project/README.md

-"Balancing Limbo" is a multi-media platform, gameboy advance simulator.
-- It contains three libraries of curated cartoons, games, and funny commercial-quotes styled as magic 8 ball answers.

 # Balancing Limbo

 This project was manufactured with React, JSX, (Bulma.io CSS, NES.css) frameworks, external iframes and a lot of fun content to work with, and browse through.